-If you are wondering how to become an optometrist in the USA or Canada, this article is for you!
-Becoming an optometrist is not unlike becoming a DO or MD - it is a laborious and demanding journey, but we are here to help you!
-We’ll cover exactly what you need to know about optometry school requirements, the application process, licensing procedures, and more.
-If you were educated abroad and are thinking about practicing in North America, we’ve got you covered, too!
+If you are wondering how to become an optometrist, say no more – we have all the information you’ll need to begin your journey!
+Becoming an optometrist is not unlike becoming a DO or MD - it is a laborious and demanding journey requiring grit, dedication and excellent grades, among many other skills and qualities.
+Still, it’s an incredibly worthwhile pursuit for those eager to become a healthcare professional.
+In this article, we’ll cover exactly what you need to know about optometry school requirements, the application process, licensing procedures, and more.

 Article Contents